 On Friday 5 May 2017,19:00 – 21:00, at the AILab Vienna, Austria.

-On Saturday 20 May 2017, in the frame work of the inter-symposium “Along Lines”, at Nida Art Colony of the Vilnius Academy of Arts, in Lithuania.
+On Sunday 21 May 2017, in the frame work of the inter-symposium “Along Lines”, at Nida Art Colony of the Vilnius Academy of Arts, Lithuania.

 Further presentations are in preparation and will be soon announced via the website.